-The BUD Fund is open to applications all year round, with application’s vetting time set at 60 working days (tentative).
+The BUD Fund is open to application all year round.
+The application’s vetting time is set at 60 working days (tentative) from the date of receipt of a complete application accompanied by all necessary documentation proof and clarifications as requested by the Hong Kong Productivity Council (the BUD Fund Implementer).
 Each approved project should be completed within 24 months.

 Funding will be provided on a matching basis, i.e. the Government will cover a maximum of 50% of the total approved project cost, where the enterprise has to contribute no less than 50% of the total approved project cost.
-The total cumulative funding ceiling per enterprise under the Mainland and the FTA Programmes is HKD4,000,000 (including audit fee).
+The total cumulative funding ceiling per enterprise under the Mainland and the FTA Programmes is HKD7,000,000 (including audit fee) and the maximum number of approved projects per enterprise has been increased to 70 with effect from 7 November 2022.
 Applicants can choose whether to receive initial payment for their approved project (personal guarantee may be required).

 All non-listed enterprises registered in Hong Kong under the Business Registration Ordinance, with substantive business operations in Hong Kong, are eligible to apply.

 - Branding - brand strategy, brand building, brand promotion, brand management

 - Upgrading and restructuring - new product design, adoption of advanced technology, management and logistics system upgrading, manufacturing automation

 - Domestic sales – strategic planning, sales business operation management, channel management, team formation and management